KL-Kha/VKoo/flashlist/spec.md

 ### 4.5 Flashlist Management

-1. all FlashLists can be viewed in a list view. columns are name of file, date of upload, manufacturer, a download button.
-The manufacturer can be changed by user (select from contacts columns are name of file, date of upload, manufacturer, a download button.
+1. all FlashLists can be viewed in a list view. columns are name of file, date of upload, supplier, a download button.
+The supplier can be changed by user (select from contacts columns are name of file, date of upload, supplier, a download button.
 The manufacture can be changed by user.
 A mini module should facilitate the.).

 2. Flash lists can be deleted by inventory admin.
 All other users can upload them.